eeriemyxi/bca-notes/README.md

 # BCA Notes
-Personal notes for my course course.
+My personal notes for the college degree that I'm pursuing.

 Course Name: Bachelor of Compter Applications (BCA)